CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

-[build instructions]({{< relref "build-code.md" >}}), as well as the [license](https://www.mozilla.org/en-US/MPL/2.0/) and for now if you're modifying it significantly you'll want to use your own brand name to make it clear that you are standing behind that, and to avoid creating confusion around its origin.
+[build instructions]({{< relref "build-code.md" >}}), as well as the [license](https://www.mozilla.org/en-US/MPL/2.0/) and for now if you're modifying it significantly you will need to use your own brand name to make it clear that you are standing behind that, and to avoid creating confusion around its origin.
 That is easy to do using various configure options.